Want to know how Volant boosted revenue by 39%? They went multilingual – launching their site in 11 new languages with Weglot. And they’re not alone…

 That’s why using translation software is going to be a better option for your ecommerce store.
 In fact, it’s possible for you or your team to oversee the translation process of your entire ecommerce website (including the product listings) yourselves.
 All without racking up translation costs.

-Note: Weglot is an ecommerce website translation software that can translate your website into over 110+ languages.
+Note: Weglot is a translation tool that can translate your website into over 110+ languages.
 Weglot has both automatic machine translations (for speed) and manual translation services (for when you want the human touch).

 Generally speaking, here’s what your ecommerce company will need from a website translation platform: